gardener/gardener/docs/proposals/13-automated-seed-management.md

 * Directly, by looking at the `capacity` and `allocatable` fields in the Seed status and comparing to the actual resource consumption calculated by simply counting all shoots that meet a certain criteria (e.g. shoots that are scheduled onto the seed), then taking an average over all seeds in the set.
 * By sampling existing metrics exported for example by [`gardener-metrics-exporter`](https://github.com/gardener/gardener-metrics-exporter).

 The second approach decouples the seed autoscaler controller from the actual metrics evaluation, and therefore allows plugging in new metrics more easily.
-It also has the advantage that the exported metrics could also be used for other purposes, e.g. for triggering Prometheus alerts or building Grafana dashboards.
+It also has the advantage that the exported metrics could also be used for other purposes, e.g., for triggering Prometheus alerts or building Grafana dashboards.
 It has the disadvantage that the seed autoscaler controller would depend on the metrics exporter to do its job properly.